2010, Van Horn, Texas

 As the monster crawled behind the sheriff, its claws scraped against the stone.
 He, the deputy and the woman whirled.
 The Amunite snarled and leapt forward, stretching wide its four arms.

-I clenched my thigh, drew my anaconda and shot.
+I clenched my thigh, drew my colt, and shot.
 One, two, three, four, five, click.
 All bullets hit.
 The Amunite screeched in an inhuman, metallic sound, and fell sideways as the bullets dug into its side, blood spraying from the holes they made.

 My strength waned.
 I wobbled and fell onto my back, dropping my gun.
 I stared at the moonlit sky.